azraerl/serenity/README.md

 After Serenity 2 installation would be completed, you may update your Steam Skyrim to AE if you like - Serenity would continue to use own copy of SSE files.

-Please do not ask when any AE or the AE update will be supported.
+Please do not ask when the AE update will be supported.

 ### Using Wabbajack